ChromeDevTools/EmulatedDeviceLab/README.md

 - provides single page where all devices can be managed

 ## Installation
+- Download latest version of EmulatedDeviceLab from [here](https://github.com/ChromeDevTools/EmulatedDeviceLab/releases/download/0.1.0/EmulatedDeviceLab-v0.1.0.zip) and unzip it.
+Alternatively, clone this repository (recommended for contributors).
-- Go to chrome://extensions, or Window > Extensions from the Chrome File Menu.
+- In Chrome, go to chrome://extensions, or Window > Extensions from the Chrome File Menu.
 - Enable 'Developer Mode' by clicking the box in the upper right.
 - Click 'Load unpacked extension'.
-- Point the file browser to the directory you cloned EmulatedDeviceLab to.
+- Point the file browser to the directory with EmulatedDeviceLab files.

 ## Usage
 - Click on the EDL action button